About the Series

 - Proposed a one-day training session: training for professionals in Orange County, open to attorneys, paralegals, judges, law enforcement personnel and other professionals throughout the legal system.
 The aim of the program is to educate the audience about scientific developments and their application to the legal field.

 Each lecture is approved for 1 hour of MCLE credit.
 There is no cost to attend and it is open to the public.
-Please RSVP to email@example.com
+If you have any questions, please contact email@example.com

 - Science in the Courtroom: Evaluating the Reliability of Children’s Statements